 PGY2 Internal Medicine Residency – Purpose Statement

 The PGY2 Internal Medicine Residency has been offered in collaboration with The University of Texas at Austin for over 20 years.
 In 2010, the residency was accredited by the American Society of Health-System Pharmacists.
 Alumni from our program are successfully practicing as clinical pharmacists and faculty members across the country.

-The PGY2 Internal Medicine resident will complete one month of orientation, five to six months of internal medicine, one month of infectious diseases, and one month of cardiology.
+The PGY2 Internal Medicine resident will complete one month of orientation, five months of internal medicine, one month each of infectious diseases, critical care, and cardiology.
 Experience in academia/teaching, pharmacy administration and research are gained longitudinally.